Table of Contents

 - First impressions are highly important and they influence business relationships with Greek colleagues, as personal relationships are highly valued.

 - Building strong, long-lasting relationships is vital for business.
 Personal contacts and networks represented by trust, loyalty, and strong personal bonds expedite business operations and success.
-Personal networks open doors and solve issues that would otherwise be difficult to settle.
+Personal networks open doors and solve issues that would otherwise be difficult to settle when doing business in Greece.

 - Being a deeply family-oriented culture, the Greek business community is distinguished by family-owned companies.